Cmxu/hackmit2017-puzzles/puzzle5/readme.md

 model.add(Activation('sigmoid'))
 ```

-A basic CNN involves a **convolution layer** followed by an **activation layer** which typically uses **ReLU** ([Rectified Linear Unit](https://en.wikipedia.org/wiki/Rectifier_(neural_networks)) and finally a **pooling layer**.
-We use this structure three times followed by a **dense layer** (or normal neural network layer).
+A basic CNN consists of a **convolutional layer** followed by a [ReLU](https://en.wikipedia.org/wiki/Rectifier_(neural_networks)) **activation layer** and finally a **pooling layer**.
+We repeated this structure three times, followed by a **dense layer** (or a *fully connected layer*).

-We then needed to export two files (in Java).
-We wanted one file to contain the training data, which will be a map of character image data to its label, and another file to contain the testing data, which will be characters mapped to the name of the CAPTCHA they belong to.
-We converted the data into a 25 by 25 boolean array in order to make it easier to train on and export.
+We then needed to export two files: one containing our training set, which had labeled character images, and another containing the CAPTCHAs to be solved, containing the `name` of the CAPTCHA and the four extracted image segments.
+The image data was simply stored as a 25x25 boolean array.

-Since our naive algorithm only accepts about half the data (segmentation issues), we downloaded about 30,000 CAPTCHAs just to be safe.
-Then we can pass it in and generate our testing data.
-After that, we're pretty much done.
-We just train the network on the training data then run the testing data through it and output a solution file.
-See [cnn.py](cnn.py).
+Since our algorithm only accepted about half of the data due to segmentation issues, we downloaded about 30,000 CAPTCHAs just to be safe.
+We passed these to our algorithm (cleaning -> separation -> CNN) and took the ones that were successfully processed.
+Our model achieved high (~90%) accuracy on our training set.
+Due to time constraints, we were not concerned with test and validation sets; we were successful in submitting the first results without tuning the network in any way.
+By iteratively reducing the size of our submitted dataset, we determined that we had ~75% accuracy on the real data (with ~66% being necessary).

 That's it!
 You're all done.
 Just upload the solution file to their endpoint with cURL or something else and you'll get the magic time.